antoinemeyer5/landscaper_wiki/README.md

 when to water tomatoes, tell us when you've planted tulips, know when to clean up strawberry cuttings, etc.

+## Modelisation
+A plant is on a plot of land.
+Several plots make up a field.

 ## Stack
 Written in [Rust](https://www.rust-lang.org/) using [egui](https://www.egui.rs/).